glasgowm148/ergonaut-handbook/Guides/yield/lending.md

 ### How Do Lending Pools Work?

 1. **Lenders Deposit Funds**: Users deposit their cryptocurrency into a lending pool.
-These pools can support a variety of assets, including Ergo (ERG), stablecoins like SigmaUSD, and other tokens available on the Ergo platform.
+These pools can support a variety of assets, including Ergo (ERG), stablecoins like SigmaUSD, and other tokens available on Ergo.
 2. **Borrowers Take Loans**: Borrowers can take out loans from the pool by providing collateral that exceeds the value of the loan, minimizing the risk of default.
 3. **Interest Payments**: Borrowers pay interest on their loans, which is then distributed to the lenders as a return on their investment.
 4. **Smart Contracts Manage the Pool**: All transactions, including deposits, withdrawals, and interest payments, are governed by smart contracts, ensuring transparency and security.

-## Getting Started with Lending Pools on Ergo

-### Duckpools: A Prime Example
+## Duckpools: A Prime Example

 [Duckpools](https://www.youtube.com/@duckpools_io) is one of the leading platforms for lending pools within the Ergo ecosystem.
 It offers a straightforward way for users to earn interest on their ERG and other supported cryptocurrencies.
 Here's how to get started: